Clinical Leadership — D.S.W.

 Completion and successful defense of the Applied DSW Project proposal.

-Collect data.
-Conduct program evaluation, or implement program design as determined by applied DSW project objectives.
+Requires conducting a program evaluation, needs assessment, supported research project, or the development of a treatment manual, as determined by applied DSW project objectives.

 Prerequisite: SWCL 690, SWCL 691, SWCL 692.